oracle-livelabs/apex/ai-interactive-report-lab2/lab-1-create-a-scm-application/lab-1-create-a-scm-application.md

 ## Task 2: Load the Sample Data

 With the schema in place, you now need data to work with.
-In this task, you will load two scripts that populate the model with realistic SCM data.
-The first script loads reference data: 20 warehouses, 200 items across multiple product categories, suppliers, and inventory balances.
-The second loads operational data: replenishment alerts, inbound receipts, and supplier delivery history.
+In this task, you will load two sample data scripts that populate the model with realistic SCM records, including warehouses, items, suppliers, inventory balances, replenishment alerts, inbound receipts, and supplier delivery history.
 This is the dataset that the Interactive Report will display, and that you will query using natural language in Labs 5, 6, and 7.

-1. Download both sample data files to your local machine:
+1. Download both data files to your local machine:

     - [02\_SCM\_INV\_WMS\_SAMPLE\_DATALOAD.sql](files/02_SCM_INV_WMS_SAMPLE_DATALOAD.sql)
     - [03\_SCM\_INV\_WMS\_OPERATIONAL\_DATALOAD.sql](files/03_SCM_INV_WMS_OPERATIONAL_DATALOAD.sql)